 - be kinder to and take better care of yourself

 - look for new ways to earn additional income

 How does the training look like?

-This training is organised in a 2-year programme comprising residential weekend modules of 21 days in total, and a 5-day retreat.
+This training is organised in a 1,5-year programme comprising residential weekend modules of 21 days in total, and a 5-day retreat.
 You can find an overview of the dates here.

 This course offers you the unique opportunity to deepen your journey into mindfulness together with a group of like-minded people and guided by excellent international teachers.
 Throughout the programme, you will be practising in small groups and be encouraged to follow your progress by journaling.

 The Brussels Mindfulness Teacher Training has been developed in line with the UK Mindfulness-Based Teacher Training Organisation’s Good Practice Guidance for teachers and the international Mindfulness-Based Interventions-Teacher Assessment Criteria (MBI-TAC).
 Completion of all parts leads to the award of a Certificate of Competency in Teaching Mindfulness-Based Approaches.

-The training is organised in three phases, spread over a period of two years in total:
+The training is organised in three phases, spread over a period of 1,5 years in total: